adharsh/Salsa/README.md

 It's kinda cool that you can probably represent cuban salsa social dance moves as a finite state machine and use it to generate choreo

 To generate social dance choreo, just need to traverse the graph and stop when your follower passes out.
 To run, click on the above button.
+Click on `Interactive.ipynb`, change step number, dot file to `social.dot` or `social_all_dile_que_no_is_same.dot`, and change `skip_guapea=False` if you're weak

 Preferred & interactive way to visualize data:
 ```bash